1. Home

 Electric baseboards can be a safety risk for pets and children as they are very hot to the touch.
 They can also be a fire risk.

-Having heating and cooling in one year-round HVAC system has a number of benefits.
+Heating and cooling with one year-round HVAC system has a number of benefits.
 Having one durable, reliable system with an expected lifespan of 15 or more years can be a sound long-term financial decision.
 Compare this to having two major systems which could need service and maintenance, then eventual repair or replacement.

 This shared, highly-efficient system means you could benefit from lower energy bills year-round.

-Combining a heat pump with home solar panels is an additional way to save by running your heating and cooling mostly or entirely on free, clean, renewable solar power.
+Combining a heat pump with home solar panels can reduce your heating costs even further with renewable solar power.

-If you’re thinking about a heat pump for your home, but the upfront cost isn’t so exciting, you can look at a heat pump lease.
+If you’re thinking about a heat pump for your home, a heat pump lease may be a good fit.
 Much like leasing a car or an apartment, you can lease a new energy-efficient heat pump for no money down and set monthly payments.

 See how much you can save with a new HVAC system from Palmetto